Lephar/Kernel/README.md

 sudo make install
 ```

-This kernel usually enough for us.
-To
+You are now ready to build your own modules.

-For security updates and more compatibility with your distro you can also use [Greg Kroah-Hartman's Linux stable branch](https://github.com/gregkh/linux) and apply your
+### Distro-Patched Stable Setup

-Kernel source code can be downloaded from [The Linux Kernel Archives](https://kernel.org/)
+For security updates and more compatibility with your distro you can also use [Greg Kroah-Hartman's Linux stable branch](https://github.com/gregkh/linux) and apply your distro-specific patches to your kernel source.

 Distro-specific patches can be acquired from their respective repositories, e.g. [Arch Linux kernel sources, with patches](https://github.com/archlinux/linux/releases)